 West Devon Forest Plan

-The West Devon Forest Plan covers 1,826 hectares of Public Forest Estate woodland between Holsworthy and Okehampton, straddling the catchments of the Tamar to the South West and the Torridge to the North East.
+The West Devon Forest Plan covers 1,826 hectares of the nation's forests woodland between Holsworthy and Okehampton, straddling the catchments of the Tamar to the South West and the Torridge to the North East.
 The woods in the Torridge catchment fall within the Northern Devon Nature Improvement Area (NIA) and the North Devon Biosphere Reserve.
 Distinct areas of woodland covered by this plan include Ashbury and Wadland; Bramble, Cookbury and Dunsland; Halwill; Holsworthy and Leaworthy; Northcombe, Quoditch, Upcott, Westlake and Witherdon.

 Most of the forest here is conifer plantation dominated by spruce, with numerous belts of broadleaves, scrub and open space running through it.
 Prominent in the wider agricultural landscape of large scale, irregular field patterns, the wooded plateaus afford panoramic views over the surrounding countryside.